As a coach, you have to always keep learning and improving your skills to stay relevant and consistently deliver high-quality services.

 In the coaching process, you should lead by example.
 Whether it’s management development or leadership skills, you should always have fresh examples and case studies on hand to back up your guidance.

-Set a learning budget for yourself and make it a priority.
+Set a learning budget for yourself and make it a priority to learn something new every few months.

 Being a coach doesn’t automatically make you an all-knowing expert who can resolve any situation.

-In fact, coaches do need coaches too.
+In fact, coaches need coaches too.
 You need to be able to ask someone questions and see what’s going on from a different perspective.
-Being a coachee will, in turn, make you a better coach yourself.
+Being a trainee will, in turn, make you a better coach yourself.
+It will help you learn how it feels to be guided in different ways, which will give you more empathy when working with your own clients.
+As well, you’ll be able to see how they use various techniques in practice which may give you inspiration for your own work.

 Coaching is not just having simple conversations.
 There is a clear goal for every session as well as long-term goals your clients are trying to achieve.